eweitnauer/gm-api/quickstart.md

 # Quick Start

-*(gmath version 2.6.6 or later)*
+*(gmath version 2.24.11 or later)*

-The GM Canvas is the top-level object that handles embedding GM into a page, is the container for all GM elements such as algebra derivations, and handles logging user actions.
-Most of the canvas functionality, such as drawing and erasing, can be switched off if not needed.
+The GM Canvas is the top-level object that gives you access to the GM API.
+It is the container for all GM elements such as algebra derivations and handles logging user actions.
+The appearance and behavior of the canvas and interactive math expressions can be customized through settings.
+The API also allows you to modify math elements and to listen & react to user interactions.

 ## Embedding in an iframe

-When editing a canvas on graspablemath.com/canvas, you can use the "share" button to generate a code snippet that loads GM inside an iframe, as in this example html page:
+A quick, but less customizable way to integrate GM into a webpage is by loading it through a iframe.
+To do so, go to [math.new](https://math.new), create any content and save it, then click the "share" button to generate a code snippet that loads GM inside an iframe, as in this example html page:

 ```html
 <!doctype html>